Jwakers/articuria/README.md

 ## 9. Hosting and Deployment

 - [ ] Deploy the Next.js app on Vercel.
-- [ ] Ensure Clerk is configured correctly for the deployed domain.
+- [ ] Ensure Clerk is configured correctly for the deployed domain including webhook URLs
 - [ ] Test the database connection with Supabase in the production environment.

 ## 10. Testing and QA